Arizona county axes elections boss after ballot problems - NewsBreak

 Arizona county axes elections boss after ballot problems

-Officials in an Arizona county that was plagued with issues during Tuesday's primaries have fired their election s director and said he is no longer employed.
+PHOENIX (AP) — Officials in an Arizona county that was plagued with issues during Tuesday’s primaries have fired their elections director and said he is no longer employed.

 Ross has been the county recorder since being elected in 2012.
 The office oversaw elections until county supervisors separated the Elections Department from her office in 2017.
 There have been at least three election directors since then.